Last updated: 10 July 2016

 The general public just used their fountain pens as they had their school dip pens.
 Some wrote with light paper contact, as I always have, and produced writing similar to that on my exemplars here.
 Some wrote with moderate pressure and produced writing with nicely "shaded", as they say these days, letter forms.
 Some wrote with heavy pressure and produced noticeably, but often erratically, "shaded" writing, and lots of blots.

-Modern users of fountain pens with these "flexible" nibs can write normally with them, as they do with any fountain pen, but with a relaxed and light hold.
+Modern users of fountain pens with "flexible" nibs can write normally with them, as they do with any fountain pen, but with a relaxed and light hold.
 Or they can use them to produce deliberately "shaded" writing by developing a conscious "pressure on the nib" technique, or even employ them for Copperplate writing.

 I derive my own greatest pleasure in using these nibs from the soft feeling and tactile feedback that I experience when writing on fine paper, the subtle line variation being incidental.
 I believe that is what they were originally designed for.

 The Information on this page, and on my other pages and scanned exemplars, pertains mostly to right-handed writers.
 The following links are to online reference and instructional pages that offer